ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ## The Elephant in the Room and it's name is something different then x86_64

 One of the good things about x86_64 is since every application is packaged for it by default and aarch64 is more of an after thought other then packages in the ports.ubuntu.com repo which is different then the default us.archive.ubuntu.com that most folks are used to.

 Debian (and there for Ubuntu for the most part) have a fairly large repository of cross-compiled (meaning that it built for more then one architecture which is great and it means applications like Signal, LibreOffice and other software are packaged (Signal being a snap).

+Now applications like [Slack](https://flathub.org/apps/com.slack.Slack) and [Discord](https://flathub.org/apps/com.discordapp.Discord) that I use quite a bit don't have aarch64 support in either their Debian packaging, flatpak or snap since upstream does not create them or support them from what I can tell.
+You have odd expections like with [ProtonVPN](https://flathub.org/apps/com.protonvpn.www) which has both x86_64 and aarch64 support but not [Proton Mail Bridge](https://flathub.org/apps/ch.protonmail.protonmail-bridge) which is odd and I've pointed it out on their [social](https://twitter.com/ProtonSupport/status/1769714475433590792).

 ## The Good